 It costs money to start a business.
 Funding your business is one of the first and most important — financial choices most business owners make.
 How you choose to fund your business could affect how you structure and run your business.

 Every business has different needs, and no financial solution is one size fits all.
 Your personal financial situation and vision for your business will shape the financial future of your business.
 Once you know how much startup funding you’ll need, it’s time to figure out how you’ll get it.

 Fund your business yourself with self-funding

+Self-funding lets you leverage your own financial resources to support your business.
+Self-funding can come in the form of turning to family and friends for capital, using your savings accounts, or even tapping into your personal resources.
 With self-funding, you retain complete control over the business but you also take on all the risk yourself.
 Be careful not to spend more than you can afford, and be especially careful if you choose to use tap into retirement accounts early.
-You might face expensive fees or penalties, or damage your ability to retire on time — so you should check with your plan’s administrator and a personal financial advisor first.
+You might face expensive fees or penalties, or damage your ability to retire on time so you should check with your plan’s administrator and a personal financial advisor first.

 Get venture capital from investors